How can we help you?

 Common situations that require urgent dental attention include:

-Even if you’re unsure whether your situation qualifies as an emergency, we recommend that you please call and speak with our emergency dentist in Providence and West Lakes.
+Even if you’re unsure whether your situation qualifies as an emergency, we recommend that you please call and speak with our emergency dentist in West Lakes, Grange and Tennyson.
 Prompt evaluation can help prevent complications, reduce discomfort and improve long-term outcomes for your oral health.

 At Providence Dental Care, we prioritise emergency patients and aim to provide compassionate, effective care to manage pain, treat the problem and restore your smile as quickly as possible.